-The third installment of the popular sci-fi series hits Netflix Thursday, July 4, 2019, and we know you're excited to get back to Hawkins, Indiana in time for Independence Day 1985.
 Before you settle in for an epic binge-watch, though, you might want a refresher on everything that went down during seasons 1 and 2 of "Stranger Things."
 It has been a few years since the third season dropped on Netflix, so we decided to recap major food moments from the first 3 seasons.

-Check out our list of the best food and drinks featured in every episode of "Stranger Things" and "Stranger Things 2," plus a few from "Stranger Things 3" when it drops Thursday.
+Check out our list of the best food and drinks featured in every episode of "Stranger Things" and "Stranger Things 2," plus a few from "Stranger Things 3."

 And, of course, there ARE spoilers for seasons 1-2 ahead if you haven't started the series at all yet.

 "STRANGER THINGS" SEASON 1